andrewjlock/andrewjlock.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm fortunate enough to have worked in a variety of areas spanning thermo-fluid systems, power generation, hypersonics, dynamical systems, and numerical modelling.
-I develop and use open-source (predominantly Python) modelling tools every day, and have also worked on some fascinating experiments such as hypersonic wind tunnel testing, airborne satellite re-entry observations, and small scale super-critical fluid power cycles.
+I'm a mechanical engineer with experience in variety of areas spanning thermo-fluid systems, power generation, hypersonics, dynamical systems, and numerical modelling.
+I frequently develop and use open-source (predominantly Python) models, and have also worked on experiment including hypersonic wind tunnel testing, airborne satellite re-entry observations, and small scale super-critical fluid power cycles.

-My professional journey started with an undergraduate engineering degree in my home town of Hobart, Australia, followed by two years working on natural gas infrastructure.
-Needing more of a challenge, I then completed my PhD at the University of Queensland, Australia focussing on thermo-fluid modelling of power cycles and complex-fluid heat transfer.
-Now I'm a Postdoctoral Research fellow at the University of Southern Queensland.
+After finishing my undergraduate engineering degree in my home town of Hobart, Australia, I spent two years working on natural gas infrastructure.
+Wanting a greater challenge, I then completed my PhD at the University of Queensland, Australia focussing on thermo-fluid modelling of power cycles, complex-fluid heat transfer, and the broader energy sector.
+Now I'm a Postdoctoral Research fellow at the University of Southern Queensland in the Hypersonics and Rocketry group.
 Along the way I've provided teaching assistance to a large number of university courses, and been involved in many projects with various industry partners.

 I'm interested in all things energy, aerospace, and numerical modelling of